moq-wg/moq-transport/draft-lcurley-warp.md

 ## Streams
 Warp endpoints communicate over QUIC streams.
 Every stream is a sequence of messages, framed as described in {{messages}}.

 The first stream opened is a client-initiated bidirectional stream where the peers exchange SETUP messages ({{message-setup}}).
 The subsequent streams MAY be either unidirectional and bidirectional.
-For exchanging media, an application would typically send a unidirectional stream containing all the OBJECT messages ({{message-object}}) belonging to a single group.
+For exchanging media, OBJECT messages belonging to a group are delivered over one or more unidirectional streams based on application's preferred mapping of the OBJECT's group to underlying QUIC Stream(s).

 Messages SHOULD be sent over the same stream if ordering is desired.